►▼ Where is this data from?

 As North Korea does not publish data on its foreign trade, research on North Korean trade depends on the use of statistics published by its trading partners, known as mirror statistics.

 This chart is based on data from KOTRA (the Korea Trade-Investment Promotion Agency) for North Korea’s global trade, and also incorporates data from South Korea’s Ministry of Unification to account for inter-Korean trade (which KOTRA data excludes).
 KOTRA’s data is based on mirror statistics reported by GTIS Global Trade Atlas, with corrections for possible misreporting.
-For 2014 and 2015, these corrections include approximations of China's unreported crude oil exports to North Korea.
+For 2014 through 2017, these corrections include approximations of China's unreported crude oil exports to North Korea.